Or, Subtitled: Censuses, Aunts, Mothers-in-Laws, and Tombstones and the Tales They Tell

 - Aaron P. Hester was born 14 September 1841 in Franklin County, and died 26 September 1884, also in Franklin County.
 About 1866, he married his first cousin Malinda A., daughter of John E. Hester and Sarah Malinda Bowen.
 Aaron and wife Malinda are buried in Hovater cemetery in Franklin County.
 As noted previously, Aaron and his brother Pinkney both served in Roddey’s 4th Alabama Cavalry unit of the Confederate Army in the Civil War, a unit into which their uncle Robert D. Lindsey was also conscripted, but from which he deserted, according to the Southern Claims Commission affidavit of his brother Miles R. Lindsey.
 The same affidavit says that Aaron and Pinkney joined this military unit to avoid conscription.

 - William Pinkney Hester was born 30 June 1843 in Franklin County, and died 20 November 1922 at Russellville in Franklin County.
-He married 1) Judith Emeline, daughter of Simeon Waites and Judith Hester, about 1866 in Franklin County; and 2) Theodocia M., daughter of Francis Marion Long and Mary Elizabeth Cordell, 31 October 1899, Colbert County, Alabama.
+He married 1) Judith Emeline, daughter of Simeon Waites and Judith Hester, about 1866 in Franklin County; and 2) Theodocia M., daughter of John Long and Sarah Gibson, 31 October 1899, Colbert County, Alabama.
 Pinkney Hester and both of his wives are buried at Crooked Oak cemetery in Colbert County.

 - Emily Ann (Emaline) Hester was born 30 January 1846 in Franklin County and died 4 January 1922 at Russellville in Franklin County.
 In 1870, she married Zachariah Taylor, son of Luther Hovater and Elizabeth Scott.
 Emily and husband Zachariah are buried at Hovater cemetery in Franklin County.